-So while this configuration might work in a pinch if you want to let a friend join you for a couple of rounds of Mario Kart, we don’t see it being something you’ll want to spend a lot of time with, especially since having to hold down a face button for prolonged periods gave us some serious hand cramps.
+So while this configuration might work in a pinch if you want to let a friend join you for a couple of rounds of Mario Kart, we don’t see it being something you’ll want to spend a lot of time with.

-Additionally, you’ll need to remember to carry the Joy-Con straps with you if you want to use the shoulder buttons, which we don’t see many people doing.
+Additionally, you’ll need to remember to carry the Joy-Con straps with you if you want to use the shoulder buttons, which will be an annoying inconvenience for most people.

 Alternatively, you can use the two Joy-Cons as a single controller while split apart.
 Here they function identically to when they’re assembled into the Joy-Con grip, although we found it much less comfortable because of how cramped the right analogue stick ends up feeling.